tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-book-review-microsoft-sql-server-1.md

   - t-sql

 ---
 With a basis as a system engineer, I became a DBA.
-And DBA&#8217;s don&#8217;t often write real DML queries.
-I can read a query, understand what it&#8217;s doing but when I need to read one I need BOL the help me out.
-Taking the [070-457 Transition Your MCTS on SQL Server to MCSA: SQL Server 2012,Part 1][1] exam showed me I&#8217;m strong in database administration but there was room for improvement for my query skills.
-That&#8217;s why I bought [Microsoft SQL Server 2012 T-SQL Fundamentals][2] by Itzik Ben-Gan ([blog][3] | [twitter][4]).
+And DBA's don't often write real DML queries.
+I can read a query, understand what it's doing but when I need to read one I need BOL the help me out.
+Taking the [070-457 Transition Your MCTS on SQL Server to MCSA: SQL Server 2012,Part 1][1] exam showed me I'm strong in database administration but there was room for improvement for my query skills.
+That's why I bought [Microsoft SQL Server 2012 T-SQL Fundamentals][2] by Itzik Ben-Gan ([blog][3] | [twitter][4]).

 <div class="image_block">
   <a href="http://shop.oreilly.com/product/0790145321978.do"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/BRTsql.jpg?mtime=1354044858" width="175" height="214" /></a>